Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Alexander Porter of Search It Local shared a small change marketers can make that has an outsize effect on your video’s performance: upload it directly to Facebook.
 “A 2017 study showed that videos uploaded directly to Facebook get 10x the engagement that links to YouTube videos do.”

 While crossposting from a website like YouTube can save you a little time, Porter argues it isn’t worth that drop in engagement on Facebook.
+You monitor how people engage with your video on Facebook using this free social media dashboard example.

 Editor’s note: Want to view video performance across YouTube and Facebook in one, digestible dashboard?
 Download this free YouTube + Facebook template to see reach, engagement, and more across both platforms.